-At the time of finalising this report (March 2023), no data by subject at the local authority level had been made available for both KS4 and KS5 exam results.
+At the time of submitting this report in December 2023, no data by subject at the local authority level has been made available for KS4 and KS5 exam results.
+The Department for Education has advised that they are looking into the possibility of publishing subject data at local authority level in the future.
+As and when the results become available, the report will be updated.